Wang Huanyu

 Wang Huanyu (王焕玉; 29 December 1954 – 4 November 2018) was a Chinese physicist who served as Communist Party Secretary and deputy director of the Institute of High Energy Physics, Chinese Academy of Sciences between March 2003 and October 2014.
 Wang made a significant contribution to China's lunar exploration project.

 Biography

 Wang was born in Wen'an County, Hebei, in December 1954.
-After graduating from the University of Science and Technology of China in November 1978, he was assigned to the Institute of High Energy Physics, Chinese Academy of Sciences, where he was Communist Party Secretary and deputy director between March 2003 and October 2014.
-He joined the Communist Party of China in September 1978.
+After graduating from the University of Science and Technology of China in November 1978, he was assigned to the Institute of High Energy Physics, Chinese Academy of Sciences, where he was Chinese Communist Party Committee Secretary and deputy director between March 2003 and October 2014.
+He joined the Chinese Communist Party in September 1978.

 Wang was a professor and doctoral supervisor at the University of Science and Technology of China.
 He was a managing director of the China Nuclear Instrument Association and Chinese Academy of Space Sciences.
 He was a deputy director of the Space exploration Specialized Committee.

 On November 4, 2018, Wang died of a heart attack while he was making a presentation at an academic conference in Hefei, Anhui province.